Michael-Kochis/web-sprint-challenge-javascript-fundamentals/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read.

-1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)
+1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max) .forEach and .map both iterate over the array.
+Both can return modified values.
+However .forEach can stop midway through, and thus is better for larger data sets.

 2. Explain the difference between a callback and a higher order function.
+A callback is a function that becomes an argument, one of the higher order function's parameters.

 3. What is closure?
+When a block of code reaches outside itself for a value.

 4. Describe the four rules of the 'this' keyword.
+Window is an error when this points to the window or undefined.
+Implicit is when this points to its own object.
+Explicit is when we define what this points to.
+New is when this points to a newly created object.

 5. Why do we need super() in an extended class?
+To set the properties of the parent class.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.